-Day Hours Open
+Day Hours Open Monday-Friday 7:30 am-2:00 pm

-Monday-Thursday 7:30 am-7:00 pm

-Friday 7:30 am-3:00 pm

 A snack bar is located on the second floor of Building A near the Student Lounge.
-Among items offered are hamburgers, hot dogs, beef sandwiches, and soft serve ice cream.
+Among items offered are hamburgers, corn dogs, beef sandwiches and soft serve ice cream.
 Hours are posted at the snack bar.

 Vending machines are located throughout the College Center and other buildings on campus.
 Service is available whenever the buildings are open.
 Food vending machines are located in all buildings.

-Catering is available for all on-campus and campusrelated functions.
-Information concerning the planning of such events may be obtained by contacting the Catering Manager, extension 571.
+Catering is available for all on-campus and campus related functions.
+Information concerning the planning of such events may be obtained by contacting the Operations Office, extension 571.